|Careers advice||All staff||01799 544014|

 Melissa was promoted to examinations controller in February 2016 after joining the NCTJ as an administrator the previous year.

 Melissa graduated from the University of Lincoln with a 2:1 in English literature in 2015.
-She is responsible for Diploma in Journalism exam papers, marking and results, certification and aggregate results, Certificate in Foundation Journalism and reasonable adjustments.
+She is responsible for Diploma in Journalism exam papers, marking and results, certification and aggregate results and Certificate in Foundation Journalism.

 Previously, Melissa was a sub-editor for the student-run website My Student Style.